 Another powerful deep learning use case related to NLP is document processing and standardization.
 Many industries, be it legal, finance, or healthcare, are burdened with enormous volumes of documents based on different templates.
 AI-powered automation can help process information from various documents in a unified and swift way.

-For example, at Quantum, we developed an invoice handling solution for a Germany-based client using NLP and computer vision.
+For example, at Quantum, we developed an invoice-handling solution for a Sweden-based client using NLP and computer vision.
 NLP algorithms recognize a range of values such as dates, names, address lines, order IDs, quantities, etc. Having switched to our system, the client’s employees no longer have to manually retrieve and classify the data from different types of invoices.

 As a result, the solution ensures a faster document turnover.
 The system scans documents in minutes, giving the employees more time for analytical and strategic tasks.
 On top of that, it reduces the risk of mistakes in documents.
 Pattern- and keyword-based recognition is up to 82% accurate and eliminates manual errors.